-One of the hardest parts of supporting a family facing a prenatal terminal diagnosis is knowing how to communicate with them.
+One of the hardest parts of supporting a family facing a prenatal diagnosis of a Life-limiting condition is knowing how to communicate with them.

 You might be wondering what is helpful or hurtful.
 You may be worried about saying the wrong thing.
-You know that you mean well, but you aren’t sure how your words or actions will be received.
+You know that you mean well, but you are not sure how your words or actions will be received.

 It can be hard to know how to treat your friend or family member who has had this life-changing experience because although they may look like the same person you knew, they are different.
 Grief changes people at their very core, especially people facing the loss of their baby or babies.